-Enhancements - It also allows you to negotiate significant enhancements to your carrier rate agreements while also helping you identify the rates you need to maintain your customers and be relevant in the market.
+Enhancements - It also allows you to negotiate significant improvements to your carrier rate agreements while also helping you identify the rates you need to maintain your customers and be relevant in the market.

-Varied applications - Such benchmarking can be applied across your freight business units, local and regional markets, multimodal transport systems, trade lanes to identify and avoid potential root cause issues and allow you to evaluate the contracts, service providers and practices and promote more cost savings to you and your customer.
+Varied applications - Such benchmarking can be applied across your freight business units, local and regional markets, multimodal transport systems, trade lanes to identify and avoid potential root cause issues and allow you to evaluate the contracts, service providers, and practices and promote more cost savings to you and your customer.

 What is Market Intelligence?

-In terms of external forces, currently with the shipping and freight market being so fragile and fragmented, customers need to keep up with the constant changes in the market, understand why things are changing and navigate these changes successfully.
+In terms of external forces, currently, with the shipping and freight market being so fragile and fragmented, customers need to keep up with the constant changes in the market, understand why things are changing and navigate these changes successfully.

 Benefits of Freight Shipping Intelligence

-- Identifying what is the market rate for a certain zone/area which saves time in repeatedly securing rates from the carriers.
+- Identifying the market rate for a particular zone/area saves time in repeatedly securing rates from the carriers.